Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

-Theoretically a number of possible candidates for single photon emitters in hBN has been suggested \cite{stewart_quantum_2021, sajid_defect_2018} from simple vacancies \cite{fischer_controlled_2021} to carbon-based defects \cite{mendelson_identifying_2021}, to dangling bonds \cite{turiansky_boron_2021}.
+Theoretically, a number of possible candidates for single photon emitters in hBN has been suggested \cite{stewart_quantum_2021, sajid_defect_2018} from simple vacancies \cite{fischer_controlled_2021} to carbon-based defects \cite{mendelson_identifying_2021}, to dangling bonds \cite{turiansky_boron_2021}.
 There are conditions that these defects have to meet for them to be likely to be the origin of single photon emitters in hBN in the visible range.

-It is required that at least two states of the defect are found within the bandgap of hBN that are neither both fully occupied nor both completely empty and that the calculated PL spectrum features a sharp and strong ZPL with a phonon sideband peak of 160-180 meV from the ZPL as found experimentally.
+It is required that at least two states of the defect are found within the bandgap of hBN that are neither both fully occupied nor both completely empty and that the calculated PL spectrum features a sharp and strong ZPL with a phonon sideband peak red-shifted by about 150-180 meV from the ZPL as observed experimentally.
 Density functional theory (DFT) calculations are usually not very exact concerning the absolute transition energy and thus the results of the absolute ZPL energy are not trustworthy enough to pick the correct origin of the emitter.
-However, the spacing between different transitions is more reliably and can be used to identify possible candidates.
+However, the spacing between different transitions is more reliable and can be used to identify possible candidates.

-Considering vacancies where only one atom is missing from the lattice, the $\text{V}_{\text{B}}$ defect has recently been identified as being likely responsible for a very broad emission at 850 nm \cite{gottscholl_initialization_2020,gottscholl_sub-nanoscale_2021,toledo_electron_2018} and hence we exclude it as a likely candidate for the ones found in the visible range that feature a narrow distinct ZPL.
-Although not found experimentally, calculations for the $\text{V}_{\text{N}}\text{N}_{\text{B}}$ defect have shown that this defect is also likely to feature a very broad and dominant PSB \cite{jara_first-principles_2021} and thus we do not consider this defect further here.